eriknovak/python-text-embedding-microservice/README.md

 - Create `.env` file in `text_embedding/config` folder.
 See instruction described [here](./text_embedding/config/).

-- Python 3.* or higher (we recommend using Conda and creation of a separate enviroment for this project)
+- Python 3.* or higher (we will use [virtualenv](https://virtualenv.pypa.io/en/stable/) to create a separate enviroment for this project)

     To test that your python version is correct, run `python --version` in the command line